The Story Behind Our Name — And Why One Student at a Time Changes Everything

 What Individual Attention Makes Possible

-After 35+ years of living and working in Japan, I’ve designed Starfish English around a simple truth: personalized instruction works because it addresses each student’s actual needs—not a curriculum’s assumptions.
+After 35+ years living and working in Japan, I’ve built Starfish English around one idea: personalized instruction works because it meets each student’s actual needs, instead of a curriculum’s assumptions.

-Junior high students often arrive feeling anxious about making mistakes.
-The small class setting is designed to provide immediate, gentle correction before errors become habits—and more importantly, to create space where trying and stumbling is safe.
+Junior high students often arrive anxious about making mistakes.
+A small class lets me give gentle correction on the spot, before errors set in, and just as much, it gives them room where trying and stumbling feels safe.

-Working professionals frequently need English for specific situations—presentations, meetings, emails.
-The one-on-one format allows us to practice your actual work scenarios, not generic textbook dialogues.
+Working professionals usually need English for specific situations: presentations, meetings, emails.
+A one-on-one format lets us practice your actual work scenarios instead of generic textbook dialogues.

-Adult learners and seniors often have clear goals (travel, hobbies, staying mentally active) but learn at different paces.
-Individual attention means adjusting the speed and focus to match your needs, not a group average.
+Adult learners and seniors often have clear goals — travel, hobbies, staying mentally active — but learn at different paces.
+Individual attention means matching the speed and focus to you, not to a group average.

 Why Small Classes Matter

-In a small setting, I catch pronunciation and grammar mistakes right away—before they become habits.
-This is nearly impossible in large classes.
+- Immediate correction: in a small setting, I catch pronunciation and grammar mistakes right away, before they become habits.
+That’s nearly impossible in large classes.

-Learning a language takes time and consistency.
-Small wins matter.
-Rough weeks happen.
-I’m here through both.
+- Consistent support: learning a language takes time and consistency.
+Small wins matter, rough weeks happen, and I’m here through both.

 Our Classroom